 The Law Office of Jeff Jung remains fully operational and working on all cases throughout the coronavirus pandemic and the social distancing directives, although we are closed to in-person meetings.
 My staff and I are working full-time from home and have full access to all our case files and resources.

 USCIS has resumed in-person services as of June 4, 2020 in some of its field offices including Los Angeles / Los Angeles County.
 Oath ceremonies that were previously cancelled are already in the process of being rescheduled.
-It is not known at this time how soon cancelled interviews will be rescheduled.
+Interviews for naturalization, and possibly for other applications, have already begun.
+Applicants have the option of bringing an attorney in person or having an attorney appear telephonically.
 Strict social distancing policies and entry requirements will be in place so check uscis.gov/coronavirus before going there.